mikeagz/portfolio/README.md

 I am passionate about artificial intelligence and data science.
-I have recently started my studies as a PhD student in computer science.
 I have a strong background in various modeling paradigms, including supervised, unsupervised and reinforcement learning.
 I use tools such as Python and Scikit-Learn proficiently to address **classification**, **regression** and **clustering** challenges.
 Exploring areas such as **Computer Vision** and **Natural Language Processing**, I have successfully solved complex problems with **TensorFlow** and **Pytorch**.
 In addition, I demonstrate proficiency in **SQL** for databases and leverage **Azure** Studio for cloud computing.
 My commitment to continuous learning constantly drives me to broaden my horizons of expertise.

 🤗 [HuggingFace](https://huggingface.co/MexicanVanGogh)